 Door, Trim, and Molding Installation and Replacement

 Looking for someone to replace doors and replace trim and moldings in your home?
 Project Completion provides handyman services and home improvement to the greater Clinton, MA area.
-Complete interior service for interior door replacement, door trim, window trim, baseboard, chair rail, and other trim moldings.
+Complete interior service for interior door replacement, door trim, window trim, baseboard, and other trim moldings.
 Get your "To-Do" list done quickly and easily.
 If you don't have the time or the inclination to tackle the project, please contact me, I'll get it done for you.

 Sampling of Projects for My Clinton Home

 What Are Some Of The Types Of Doors?Doors are typically defined using several terms: exterior vs interior, door size, door panels, core: solid or hollow, hinge side: left-hand or right hand, and exterior door swing: inswing or outswing.
 In newer built homes, doors have a standard minimum height of 80 inches.
 In older homes, you may find the doors to be only be 78 inches in height.
 Standard walk-thru door widths are typically 30" (2/6), 32" (2/8) and 36" (3/0).
 In the trade, door widths are measured in feet and inches.
 So, a 30" door width is 2 feet - 6 inches or 2/6.

 Door panels refer to the number of panels in the door.
 A very popular choice is a 6-panel door.
 Another popular option is to get a "flush" door, one with no panels.
 When selecting a door, you have a choice of getting a solid core door or a hollow core door.
 Solid core doors have solid material from one side of the door to the opposite side.
 Hollow core doors have a front and rear facing material that is typically about an 1/8" thick.
 Inside the core, heavy cardboard is stood on edge and glued between the two inside faces of the facing material in a large honeycomb fashion.